ruf/learn_pi/README.md

 learn_pi
 ========

-Learning Python on Raspberry Pi
+Learning Python on Raspberry Pi.

+by ruf